jamie-brannan/hundred-days-swift/03__consolidation_ii/d023/d023_w19__notes_d02.md

 >To solve this challenge you’ll need to draw on skills you learned in tutorials 1, 2, and 3:
 >
->1) Start with a Single View App template, then change its main `ViewController` class so that builds on `UITableViewController` instead.
+> ### :one:  Start with a Single View App template, then change its main `ViewController` class so that builds on `UITableViewController` instead.

 >
->2) Load the list of available flags from the app bundle.
+> ### :two:  Load the list of available flags from the app bundle.
 You can type them directly into the code if you want, but it’s preferable not to.

-Need to have tiles findable.
+#### Need to have tiles findable.

 ```sh
 ./03__consolidation_ii/Consolidation2/Consolidation2/Contents/